ChaoqunGao/Store-sales-forecasting-inventory-optimization/README.md

 The whole point of this narrower scope is to actually show reasoning — to ground every model choice in statistical evidence, and to be upfront about what each result does and doesn't prove, rather than just piling on more algorithms to look thorough.
 That's also why gradient-boosted tree models like LightGBM or XGBoost were deliberately left out here: adding them would have made the toolkit look broader, but it wouldn't have added any real statistical depth to the story this project is trying to tell.

+Note: this is not a Kaggle competition submission — there's no leaderboard score or test-set prediction file here.
+The goal is to walk through the statistical reasoning behind a forecasting and inventory decision, not to optimize for a single accuracy metric.

 ## Pipeline overview

 | Notebook | Purpose |